Auditing Information Disclosure During LLM-Scale Gradient Descent Using Gradient Uniqueness

-\paragraph{Our assumptions:} Our subsequent theoretical development hinges on two main assumptions that do not hold in general.
-However, these assumptions are motivated by empirical observations about the SGD algorithm. \begin{itemize} \item Gradients are often empirically observed to resemble Gaussian distributions~\citep{panigrahi2019nongaussianitystochasticgradientnoise,millidge_winsor_2023_basicfacts}.
-Motivated by this observation, we assume that the entropy of the batch gradients can be approximated by that of a multivariate normal distribution with the same covariance structure.
-For a formal statement, see Equation~\ref{as:normal}.
+\textbf{Assuming normality.} Gradients are empirically observed to resemble Gaussian distributions~\citep{millidge_winsor_2023_basicfacts,panigrahi2019nongaussianitystochasticgradientnoise}.
+Further, for a given mean and covariance, the multivariate Gaussian distribution is the maximum entropy distribution.
+Jaynes’ maximum-entropy principle~\citep{jaynes1957information, jaynes2003probability} states that when only certain constraints are known, it is appropriate to represent remaining unknowns by the distribution with the largest entropy fitting those constraints.
+Thus, we assume that the entropy of the batch gradients can be approximated by that of a multivariate normal distribution with the same covariance structure.

-\item We assume that in each iteration the gradients measured at individual datapoints $g_{i,j}$ reside within the same subspace spanned by the rest of the data $\left\{g_{i,j'}\right\}_{j \neq j'}$.
-In other words, there are no outlier points whose gradients drive the model in directions unique to themselves.